uswds/uswds-proposals/README.md

 This repository, or "repo" for short, is where we store proposals and document our decisions about new components.

+> [!IMPORTANT]
+> Only USWDS core team members can create proposals.
+We will close any proposal pull request that does not come from the USWDS core team.
+If you'd like to help make the case for a new USWDS component or comment on an existing proposal, use the [USWDS component proposals discussion board](https://github.com/uswds/uswds/discussions/categories/component-proposals) instead.

 ## Scope

 At this time, the proposal process is only for new component ideas.